While pondering on the emotional highs and lows of architectural design, I couldn’t help but agree that designs can

-However, like most architects know, great design ideas come when you least expect them.
+However, as most architects know, great design ideas come when you least expect them.
 Therefore, making this phase difficult to control.

 As a result, extreme frustration can set if there is prolong struggle to come up with that perfect design.

 Suddenly, while brainstorming or possibly while asleep, the light bulb comes on.

 You stumble on that perfect idea.

 You become excited and can’t wait to present this idea to your client.
-The possibilities and benefits you envisioned ab-initio begins to look attainable.
+The possibilities and benefits you envisioned ab-initio begin to look attainable.

 You present this perfect idea/design to your client only to be told, NO.

-Then rejection and depression sets in.
+Then rejection and depression set in.
 Sometimes, you may doubt your capacity to deliver.

 Fearing that if this should continue you may be decommissioned.
 Alternatively, the client may lose faith in you and suspend or reassign the project.

 You return to the drawing board and just like the previous stage, start struggling again to come up with something truly great.

 Besides frustration, moodiness may also set in, which will reflect in the way you relate with your loved ones and colleagues.